-There are several different types of planning enforcement orders, the most common of those being enforcement notices, as well as stop notices.
+There are several different types of planning enforcement actions, the most common of those being enforcement notices, as well as stop notices.
 What should you do if you receive one and why might you receive one in the first place?
-At Kingsley Smith Solicitors LLP our proactive planning lawyers have dealt with most types of objections to these kinds of orders.
-We make the process of receiving and dealing with a planning enforcement order as stress free as possible.
+At Kingsley Smith Solicitors LLP our proactive planning lawyers have dealt with most types of objections to these kinds of enforcement measures.
+We make the process of receiving and dealing with any planning enforcement measure as stress free as possible.
 We have the experience and practical knowledge to deal with them effectively as well as getting the best results for our clients.
-Read on for more information on how to deal with a planning enforcement order.
+Read on for more information on how to deal with some of the key planning enforcement measures that local authorities might use to restrain an alleged breach of planning control.

-A planning enforcement order is a document issued by a local council if they feel planning control in their jurisdiction has been breached.
+A planning enforcement measure is a notice or order issued by a local council (or a court) if they feel planning control in their jurisdiction has been breached.
 ‘Planning control’ is defined in section 171A of the Town and Country Planning Act 1990, (see Planning Practice Guidance.)
-Introduced in April 2012 to stop breaches of planning control after the statutory time limits for enforcement have expired, these were created to address concerns about deliberate concealment or planning breaches.
-This most likely means you’ve failed to adhere to a specific condition of granted planning permission.

 The Local Planning Authority must have sufficient evidence of a breach to even justify applying to the magistrate's court for a planning enforcement order.
-An order will only be granted if the court is satisfied that a breach of control has been deliberately concealed.
+An order will only be granted if the court is satisfied that a breach of control has been deliberately concealed by the taking of positive steps.
 Refraining from informing the authorities does not count.

 The application for the order must be served on the owner and the occupier of the land and on anyone else who would be materially affected by enforcement action.
 Those served with the application have the right to be heard by the court before any order is granted.

-There are several different types of planning enforcement orders.
+There are several different types of planning enforcement measures.
 Enforcement and Stop notices tend to be the most common and well known, although there are many different ones, which we outline below.

 Definition of an enforcement notice